damacaner/psychescape_price_fetcher/README.md

 Crafting,general and uniques are done!
 Fuck the unique flasks and prophecies! (they are gone anyways!)

-When I finish working with poe.ninja, I will work with PoE's PSApi (Public Stash) but I am waiting for OAuth key for 4-5 days.
+When I finish working with poe.ninja, I will work with PoE's PSApi (Public Stash) but I am waiting for OAuth key *since 4-5 days.

 Also, university sucks.